 Students are urged to check with the front office for lost items.
 Our students are very good about turning in lost items.
 It is a good idea to clearly mark items with your child's name so they can be returned without delay.
-All unclaimed items are taken to the Salvation Army at the end of each semester or prior to each holiday.

-LUNCH
+BREAKFAST & LUNCH